 - Think about how interesting the topic is to me

-Looking for more help with this?
+Looking for more help with helping your students find those “just right” books?
 THIS RESOURCE might give you some ideas!

 3. Book Talks